Coflnet/Blog/src/pages/transparancy.md

 ## Working in the open
 We intend to be 100% transparent.
-This is actually really easy when using github to colaborate.
+This is actually really easy when using github to collaborate.
 In fact this [blog](https://github.com/Coflnet/Blog) is a repository on github as well.
 You can check the history of this post or any other and fix typos if you find any.
 Some considerations we made are
 ### Pros: